Chip Franklin

 He has also won five Achievement in Radio Best Talk Show Host awards.
-Talkers Magazine has listed Chip as one of the top 100 talk show hosts in the country for five straight years, most recently at #62 in the 2021 edition of the Heavy 100.
+Talkers Magazine has listed Franklin as one of the top 100 talk show hosts in the country for five straight years, most recently at #62 in the 2021 edition of the Heavy 100.

-Franklin has appeared numerous times on networks and shows including Showtime, A&E Evening at The Improv, The O'Reilly Factor, Laura Ingraham, Tucker Carlson, CNN, Paula Zahn, Fox and Friends, The Situation Room, and MSNBC.
-He appeared as himself on two episodes of HBO's "The Wire."
-His series, ARRESTED INTELLIGENCE, random on-the-street interviews, generated national buzz and a feature on CNN in early 2007 when he asked people if they still blamed Barack Obama for 9/11.
+Franklin has appeared on numerous networks and shows including Showtime, A&E Evening at The Improv, The O'Reilly Factor, Laura Ingraham, Tucker Carlson, CNN, Paula Zahn, Fox and Friends, The Situation Room, and MSNBC.
+He appeared as himself on two episodes of HBO's The Wire.
+His series, ARRESTED INTELLIGENCE, which features random, on-the-street interviews, generated national buzz and a feature on CNN in early 2007 when he asked people if they still blamed Barack Obama for 9/11.
 He has continued with this segment in San Diego and San Francisco.
 The produced segments are available as podcasts at ChipFranklin.com.

 A show on WBAL 1090 AM that featured the Commissioner of the Baltimore Police Department was subpoenaed by a federal grand jury.
-Chip Franklin was heard from 9:00a.m., until noon in Baltimore.
+Franklin was heard from 9:00 a.m. to noon in Baltimore.